Fastlane (2017)

-The 2017 Fastlane was the third Fastlane professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-The event took place on March 5, 2017, at the BMO Harris Bradley Center in Milwaukee, Wisconsin.
-This was the first Fastlane event to be brand exclusive, following the reintroduction of the brand split in July 2016, and the first non-WrestleMania WWE pay-per-view to take place in March.
-This was also WWE's last pay-per-view event to take place at the Bradley Center before its closure in 2018 with future WWE events in Milwaukee held at Fiserv Forum.
+The 2017 Fastlane was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's main roster brand, Raw.
+It was the third annual Fastlane and took place on March 5, 2017, at the BMO Harris Bradley Center in Milwaukee, Wisconsin.
+The event's name was a reference to its position on the "Road to WrestleMania".

 Ten matches were contested at the event, including one on the Kickoff pre-show.
-In the main event, Goldberg defeated Kevin Owens to win the WWE Universal Championship, becoming the only person to win the Universal Championship, WWE's World Heavyweight Championship, and the WCW World Heavyweight Championship.
-In other prominent matches, Roman Reigns defeated Braun Strowman, ending Strowman's undefeated streak, Bayley retained the Raw Women's Championship against Charlotte Flair, thus ending Flair's undefeated streak in singles matches at pay-per-views, Neville retained the WWE Cruiserweight Championship against Gentleman Jack Gallagher, and Luke Gallows and Karl Anderson retained the Raw Tag Team Championship against Enzo Amore and Big Cass.
+In the main event, Goldberg defeated Kevin Owens to win the WWE Universal Championship, becoming the only person to win the Universal Championship, WWE's previous World Heavyweight Championship, and the WCW World Heavyweight Championship.
+In other prominent matches, Roman Reigns defeated Braun Strowman, ending Strowman's undefeated streak, Bayley retained the Raw Women's Championship against Charlotte Flair, thus ending Flair's undefeated streak in singles matches at PPVs, Neville retained the WWE Cruiserweight Championship against Gentleman Jack Gallagher, and Luke Gallows and Karl Anderson retained the Raw Tag Team Championship against Enzo Amore and Big Cass.

+This was the first Fastlane event to be brand exclusive, following the reintroduction of the brand split in July 2016, and the first non-WrestleMania PPV and livestreaming event to take place in March.
+This was also WWE's last PPV and livestreaming event to take place at the Bradley Center before its closure in 2018 with future WWE events in Milwaukee held at Fiserv Forum.

 Production

 Background

-The event was held at the BMO Harris Bradley Center in Milwaukee, Wisconsin.
+The third annual Fastlane was held at the BMO Harris Bradley Center in Milwaukee, Wisconsin, which was WWE's last pay-per-view and livestreaming event to take place at the venue before its closure in 2018.

-Fastlane is a professional wrestling event first produced by WWE in 2015.
-The name of the event is a reference to its position on the "Road to WrestleMania", being held in the two-month period between the Royal Rumble and WWE's flagship event.
-While the first two Fastlane events were held in February, on October 22, 2016, the 2017 event was scheduled for March 5 at the BMO Harris Bradley Center in Milwaukee, Wisconsin, which made it the first Fastlane to be held in March, and in turn WWE's first non-WrestleMania pay-per-view (PPV) held during that month.
-In July 2016, WWE reintroduced the brand extension where the promotion divided its roster between the Raw and SmackDown brands where the wrestlers were exclusively assigned to perform.
-Each brand also received their own exclusive monthly pay-per-views.
-The 2017 Fastlane, which was the third Fastlane, was in turn held exclusively for Raw.
+Fastlane was an annual professional wrestling pay-per-view (PPV) and livestreaming event first produced by WWE in 2015.
+The name of the event was a reference to its position on the "Road to WrestleMania", being held in the two-month period between the Royal Rumble and WWE's flagship event.
+While the first two Fastlane events were held in February, on October 22, 2016, the third event was scheduled for March 5, 2017, at the BMO Harris Bradley Center in Milwaukee, Wisconsin, which made it the first Fastlane to be held in March, and in turn WWE's first non-WrestleMania PPV and livestreaming event to be held during that month.
+Tickets went on sale on December 16, 2016, through Ticketmaster.
 In addition to airing on traditional pay-per-view, the event was livestreamed on the WWE Network.

-Tickets went on sale on December 16 through Ticketmaster.
+In July 2016, WWE reintroduced the brand extension where the promotion divided its main roster between the Raw and SmackDown brands where the wrestlers were exclusively assigned to perform (the original brand extension ended in August 2011).
+Each brand also received its own exclusive monthly PPV and livestreaming events.
+The 2017 Fastlane was in turn held exclusively for Raw.